General Virtual Fair Questions

 Note: At a minimum, colleges should have an exhibitor profile set up at least four days before their first fair.
-We won't be able to help you get started on the day of a fair ― it will be too busy and the window for that type of technical support will have passed.
+We won't be able to help you get started after that ― it will be too busy and the window for that type of technical support will have passed.

 Q: We originally signed up for three virtual fairs and just registered for another.
 How long will it take for the new fair to show up on the platform?

-The new fair will be added to your account on the platform within one business day.
+Your college's participation in the new fair will be included on the platform within one business day.

 Adding Additional Staff